-Why did Newcastle lose between one quarter and a third of its architectural heritage in the post-war years?
-A simple and flawed answer is often given: T. Dan Smith, Labour leader of the City Council (1960-1965), not only destroyed significant portions of our architectural heritage for political reasons but did so while lining his own pockets.
+Why did Newcastle lose between one quarter and a third of its 19th century architecture in the post-war years?
+A simple and flawed answer is often given: T. Dan Smith, Labour leader of the City Council (1959-1965), not only destroyed significant portions of our architectural heritage for political reasons but did so while lining his own pockets.

 As you will see, many of the modern buildings below were, in fact, built years after Smith left the city council.
-But this is not to say that Smith’s plans, ideas and influence didn’t play a role in the many changes to Newcastle’s cityscape.‡ What we can all probably agree on is that the loss of many of the Dobson-Grainger buildings below is sad,§ and that Newcastle would be all so superior if it had retained Eldon Square and the Royal Arcade among others – the jewels in its crown – if not the reasons for why the buildings were demolished in the first place.¶ On the legacy of T. Dan Smith, however, this should not be the last word.
+But this is not to say that his plans, ideas and influence didn’t play a role in the many changes to Newcastle’s cityscape.† What we can all probably agree on is that the loss of many of the Victorian buildings below is unfortunate,‡ and that Newcastle would be all so superior if it had retained Eldon Square and the Royal Arcade – the jewels in its crown – if not the reasons for why the buildings were demolished in the first place.§ On the legacy of T. Dan Smith, however, this should not be the last word.

 Here is a collection of “Now and Then” images which will be updated in small doses as I discover new material.
 (If any readers have any pictures that they wish to share please comment and send away.)